3D Movie Maker: Overview

 Filmmaking in 3D Movie Maker is a straightforward process, allowing users to create various kinds of movies with ease.
 By default, 40 actors/actresses are available (each with 4 different costumes and a number of actions), as well as 20 different props.
 Twelve different scenes are available to the user, each containing several different static camera angles.
 While the actors and props are rendered as polygonal meshes with affine texture mapping and basic shading, the scene backgrounds instead are pre-rendered images with an associated depth buffer that is compared against the runtime-rendered meshes so that aspects of the scene at hand can appear to occlude the meshes once a character or prop is placed behind a static object from the background.
 Many sample voice and MIDI music clips are included, but original voices can be recorded using a microphone while external .wav and .MIDI files can be imported.

 In 3DMM, movies are recorded from frames in quick succession, featuring a destructive editing paradigm.
 Whilst pre-created animations (such as walking or dancing) can be applied to actors and made to run over a number of frames in sequence, unlike conventional animation software, the interface explicitly does not expose any distinction between abstract keyframes and inbetweens.
 3DMM stores the positions of the characters and objects for each frame.
 Lending itself to the hardware limitations of the time when computers with performant 3D graphics rendering were more out-of-reach for most families, the game's internal movie playback frame rate was capped to 6-8 frames per second, depending on the system.

 A finished movie can only be viewed inside 3DMM using the virtual auditorium or the studio, unless converted to a video file format with a third-party utility.
 The application's user interface is centered upon a theater building consisting of several rooms: the ticket booth, where the user is greeted by McZee and then asked to play or create a movie; the lobby and concession stand; the theater for watching movies, a projecting room for tutorials for 3D logos and tips, an idea room for movie ideas (also where the talent book stands); and the studio for movie-making tools.
 The V3DMM version of 3DMM removes the surrounding diegetic theater interface and thus restricts viewing movies only in the studio.

 The two common file formats used by 3D Movies are .3mm and .vmm. .nmm was a third file format once used by 3D Movies, but since the release of the "Nickelodeon 3DMM" add-on to 3D Movie Maker, which combined both editions in one program, this has been deprecated by the ".3mm" file format.

-The infamous Comic Sans font, originally intended to be used for Microsoft Bob, made its first appearance in 3D Movie Maker.
+The Comic Sans font, originally intended to be used for Microsoft Bob, made its first appearance in 3D Movie Maker.
+Michael Shapiro, the voice actor for McZee, later went on to voice G-Man in the Half-Life series.